AlexIndiex/WaveRiftNoobGuides/README.md

 ## WaveRift: BETA Emulators autoinstall script for Linux users

 The `update.sh` is a script to install and update `Dolphin Developer`, `sudachi`, `Ryujinx`, `Cemu`, `Panda3DS`, `mgbaDev`, `melonDS`, `RMG`, `Lime3DS`, `mandarine`, `SkyEmu`, `GearBoy`, `bsnes` and `snes9x` from their respective repositories.
+(`Citron` will be added as soon as the devs fix the dependencies problem of the executable)
 <details>

   <summary>Some preliminary notes ⮧</summary>